PicsArt/cppbind/docs/03_get_started/09_var_def.md

     the definition of a variable on a disallowed entity.
 -   **required_on** indicates the parts of code (files, classes, methods, etc.) where defining the variable is mandatory.
 -   **type** is the type of variable value.
-If the type is not defined, CppBind deduces it from the variable\'s value.
 Supported types are str, bool, list, and dict.
+If the type is not defined explicitly, CppBind sets it to str.
 CppBind complains about the definition of a value other than the variable type.
 -   **description** is an optional property that gives additional information on the variable.